 Threads

-Also, Slack has threads which have always been a controversial topic.
+Also, Slack has threads that have always been a controversial topic.
 Some think Threads create chaos, but others actually love them.
 In a nutshell, they let you respond directly to a message in a channel, keeping the replies organized in a single, threaded conversation.

 Using Threads in Slack